jpetrucciani/archives/README.rst

    :alt: Python 3.6+ supported

 **archives** is a new style of python code documentation, as well as a linter for the documentation itself.
+It can help you ensure that your docstrings in your classes and functions stay up to date, and that they adequately explain their purpose, arguments, and return value.

 .. image:: https://i.kym-cdn.com/entries/icons/original/000/023/967/obiwan.jpg